jugnuagrawal/microservice-generator/README.md

 # Microservice Generator

-This tool to generate microservice based on swagger, express js and mongoose js which can do CRUD operation using RESTful web service.
+This tool to generate microservice based on swagger, express js and mongoose js which can do CRUD operation using REST APIs.

 ### Use like a node module